mclaros/Qwis.me/README.md

     * Allows optional answer headers (ex.
 "In years", "Name of famous musician")
   * Timed quiz-play, with events on win/loss
   * Completed plays (user guesses all or time runs out) are recorded onto a PlayHistory
-  * Quiz stats: number of plays, favorites, etc.
+  * Quiz stats: number of plays, favorites, etc. (mainly through queries on a single model/table)
   * Comments
  * Users
   * Authentication/authorization